wp-plugins/better-wp-security/readme.txt

 = Get Support and Pro Features =

-Get added peace of mind with professional support from our expert team and pro features to take your siteâ€™s security to the next level with <a href="http://ithemes.com/security>iThemes Security Pro</a>.
+Get added peace of mind with professional support from our expert team and pro features to take your site's security to the next level with <a href="http://ithemes.com/security>iThemes Security Pro</a>.

 = Obscure =

-iThemes Security hides common WordPress security vulnerabilities, preventing attackers from learning too much about your site and away from sensitive areas like your siteâ€™s login, admin, etc.
+iThemes Security hides common WordPress security vulnerabilities, preventing attackers from learning too much about your site and away from sensitive areas like your site's login, admin, etc.

 * Changes the URLs for WordPress dashboard areas including login, admin and more
 * Completely turns off the ability to login for a given time period (away mode)